seacloud9/XRAiAssistant/readme.md

 Ready to transform Extended Reality development with AI?

+**🚀 Start Building Today**
+- Clone the repo and choose your platform (iOS or Android)
-**Start building today** → Clone the repo, get your Together AI API key, and create your first AI-generated XR scene in minutes.
+- Get your free Together AI API key
+- Create your first AI-generated XR scene in minutes

-**Contribute tomorrow** → Help us build the future of AI-assisted XR development.

-**Shape the community** → Join discussions, share your XR creations, and guide the project's evolution.
+- Deploy to CodeSandbox and share with the world (iOS)

+**🤝 Contribute Tomorrow**
+- Pick a task from our prioritized roadmap above
+- Help bring Android to 100% feature parity
+- Add new examples to the library
+- Improve documentation and tutorials

+**💬 Shape the Community**
+- Join GitHub Discussions and share your creations
+- Report bugs and request features you'd love to see
+- Provide feedback on the AI-assisted workflow
+- Guide the project's evolution with your expertise

 *The future of XR development is conversational, collaborative, and creative.
-Welcome to the revolution.* 🚀
+We went from localhost-only dreams to cross-platform reality in 4 months.
+What will the next 4 months bring?
+Join us and find out!* 🚀✨

 ---